Insurances Protecting Today

 Protects you for your entire life (protection ends when you pass away)

-Beneficiaries guaranteed death benefit proceeds when insured dies
+Beneficiaries receive the guaranteed death benefit when insured dies

 Premium payments are level (cost doesn’t change)

 Cash values increase yearly (if insured cancels policy, they receive money from cash value)

 Permanent insurance is sometimes compared to owning a home – you are always building equity in it.

 The two main types of permanent insurance are Universal Life and Whole Life.

 Combines Term Insurance with an investment product.
 Tied to an interest rate or the anticipated performance of an investment vehicle.

 Properly structured Whole Life Insurance (with dividents) is considered the most powerful and most predictable wealth building plan available because it comes with guarantees and is very tax efficient.